asu-kim/prototype-rover/README.md

 ### Step 2

 ```
-sudo python3 newrover_3.py
+sudo python3 rover.py
 ```

 - Update the camera port inside the code if necessary based on Step 1 results.
 - Run this program to control the rover through the web interface.
-- Do not change any of the files in Robot_raspberrypi/static and Robot_raspberrypi/templates
+- Do not change any of the files in static and templates folders.
+- Files in Robot_raspberrypi can be ignored. they are the previous codes used for building the prototype rover

 # Contributors
 - Pawan Kumar (pkumar97@asu.edu), Ph.D. student at Arizona State University